All Episodes

 To hell with Newt King Rich.

-Yeah, that was it.
+And that was it.

 Okay, so that's Malik Zulu Shabazz calling Newt Gingrich a cracker before the Million Men March in 1995.

-Now, this next bite, date unknown.
+Now, this next bite, date unknown, closed meeting.

-New Black Panther Party Chairman Dr. Malik Zulu Shabazz spoke, and this is some of what he said.
+New Black Panther Party chairman, Dr. Malik Zulu Shabazz spoke, and this is some of what he said.

 That's right.

-You have to give me nothing in America.
+You haven't given me nothing in America.

 That's right.